Constitution of the MCR

 - There shall be standing orders for the conduct of general meetings and Committee meetings and any other activities of the Society.
 Their amendment shall be the province of the Committee.

 - Full members of the Society shall be graduate students of the College, and/or mature students of the College.
-Associate members shall include former graduate students of the College at the discretion of the Committee, and spouses of all members of the Society.
+Associate members shall include part III students, part IIB engineering and chemical engineering students and former graduate students of the College at the discretion of the Committee, and spouses of all members of the Society.

 - Amendment of this Constitution of the Society shall require the assent of a majority of the full members ofthe Society present at a general meeting.